shanecharles/intro-property-based-testing/slides/index.md

 - Testing through example
 - All tests have exactly expected results
-- Limited to the imagination of the developer
+- Limited to the imagination/experience of the developer
+- How well do you know the domain?

 ***

 ### What is property based testing?

-> The thing that QucikCheck does.
+> The thing that QucikCheck does.<br/>
+>
+> ~ almost everybody

 ---